BenNBen/FRCVLAB/scripts/README.txt

-outValues.py: initial python script used to average individual lines across HSVDout*.csv files outValuesRevised.py: revised python script, now averages distance, angle offset, and success rate for individual lines across HSVDout*.csv files
+outValues.py: initial python script used to average individual lines across HSVDout*.csv files outValuesRevised.py: revised python script, now averages distance, angle offset, and success rate for individual lines across HSVDout*.csv files.
+Ensure directories have been made corresponding to each type of job.
+For example, resTrows5 for trials run with resTrows script and 5 source images.
+This is the ideal location of HSVDout*.csv files

 To Run outValues scripts: Ensure HSVDout*.csv files exist in order to grab their information.

 outAverage.py: initial python script used to find total average of job files created by outValues.py outAverageRevised.py: revised python script, now works to average distance, angle offset, and success rate

-To Run outAverage scripts: Ensure the corresponding outValue script has been executed in order to obtain files necessary for outAverage script.
+To Run outAverage scripts: Ensure the corresponding outValue script has been executed in order to obtain files necessary for outAverage script and be careful to use same input for outAverage as for outValues.

 doClean: script used in conjunction with filter pointcloud program found within PCL directory to clean dataDump files for HSVD testing